 I work very hard to offer really good food to my kids with ADHD.
 I have observed for a long time now that what they put into their mouths really affects their behavior.
-I love finding cookbooks that have recipes to suit their needs – high protein, gluten-free, dairy free and super low sugar.
+I love finding cookbooks that have recipes to fit our ADHD Diet – high protein, gluten-free, dairy free and super low sugar.
 While I am sure there are many cookbooks out there that could be helpful, I have found what I consider to be the best cookbooks for ADHD.

 While only one of these specifically has ADHD in their title, my favorite cookbooks for ADHD offer yummy, family friendly, easy to prepare (read: not a lot of fancy ingredients) recipes that can be tailored to fit our nutritional needs.
 We are gluten free, (nearly)dairy free, and use sugar from maple syrup and raw honey only.
 The bottom line with two fairly picky eaters is this: I need super healthy food that they will eat and these cookbooks serve that up!